 - Avoid over-describing space.
 It becomes hard to digest.
 The time it takes to convey the space might block an interaction.
 Added time can cause software to feel unresponsive.
 Consider shortcuts to imply the feeling of space.
 Literal isn’t as important as feeling.

 I hope what I’ve penned down has encouraged you to think more Spatially.
 Go play some video games, and study the interfaces.
 Go outside.
 Observe the physicality of reality and your expectations of it.
-It’s in the DNA of the creations I’m inspired by, and the type of work I strive to produce.

 Spatial Interfaces, as a talk: